• Orders can be placed from anywhere in the world

 Johanna R. Gorelick, Ph.D.

-Johanna Gorelick joined the Museum of the American Indian in 1989 (now the National Museum of the American Indian).
-She has served as Manager of Education (from 1998), Manager of the Cultural Interpreter Program (199401998) and Manager of the Native American Arts Program (1990-1994).
-She has been an Adjunct Professor in the Department of Anthropology at Fordham University and Lehman College of the City University of New York a Visiting Scholar at The Centre for Cross-Cultural Research (Australian National University), a Scholar-in-Residence for the National Endowment for the Humanities, and has served as Vice-President for the NYC Museum Educators Roundtable.
+Johanna Gorelick is the Manager of Educational Services at the National Museum of the American Indian.
+She has been an Adjunct Professor in the Department of Anthropology at Fordham University and Lehman College of the City University of New York, a Scholar-in-Residence for the National Endowment for the Humanities, and has served as Vice-President for the NYC Museum Educators Roundtable.
 Between 1998 until 2005 Dr. Gorelick was co-author of the children’s column for American Indian, a quarterly publication of the Smithsonian.
 She earned her B.A. in Art History from Vassar College and M.A. and Ph.D. in Anthropology from the City University of New York.

 Stephen A. Colmant, Ph.D.

 Stephen A. Colmant is a licensed psychologist with the Eastern Band of Cherokee Indians, Health and Medical Division.
 He earned his Ph.D. in counseling psychology from Oklahoma State University.
 His experience with Indian boarding schools began with working as a mental health professional in a children’s residential treatment center on the Navajo Nation.
-He went on to lead a multi-member research team within Oklahoma State University and the University of Oklahoma to investigate trauma with survivors of Indian boarding schools and authored Constructing Meaning to the Indian Boarding School Experience.
+He went on to lead a multi-member research team within Oklahoma State University and the University of Oklahoma to investigate trauma with survivors of Indian boarding schools.
 Dr. Colmant often lectures on Indian boarding school issues at the national and international level and frequently serves as expert reviewer on Indian boarding school research for the Journal of American Indian Education.

-N. Bird Runningwater is serving as a creative consultant for PBS’s upcoming We Shall Remain, the most ambitious primetime television series and media project on Native history ever produced.
+N. Bird Runningwater served as a creative consultant for PBS’s We Shall Remain, the most ambitious primetime television series on Native history ever produced.
 He heads the Native American Program at the Sundance Institute and serves as a programmer for the Sundance Film Festival.
-Runningwater is on the board of directors of Native American Public Telecommunications, advises the First Peoples Fund’s Community Spirit Arts Awards and serves on the National Editorial Board for YES!
+Runningwater is on the board of directors of VisionMaker Media, advises the First Peoples Fund’s Community Spirit Arts Awards and serves on the National Editorial Board for YES!
 A Journal of Positive Futures.
 Before joining the Sundance Institute, Runningwater served as the executive director of the Fund of the Four Directions, a private philanthropy, and was chairman of the board for Native Americans in Philanthropy.